alfasi/dosplayer/README.md

 > compile.bat
 ```

+Note: the compiler used is called 'Turbo Assembler'.

 ## Executing
-Make sure that the generated files:
+Make sure that the generated files are in the same directory:
 - Player.exe
 - splash.wav